 The Discord Trust & Safety team will investigate your report and go from there.

 Reporting is the last resort but is sometimes necessary for the more toxic or relentless people on a server.
-As an admin, you do have other options such as the kick or ban.
+You have other options as an admin, such as the kick or ban.
 You could use either of these as well as reporting as long as you don’t delete the message being reported.

 Kick someone on Discord

-To kick someone from a Discord channel, you need to be the admin.
+You need to be the admin to kick someone from a Discord channel.
 Once done, the person will be removed from the channel.
-They will be able to rejoin but only once you or someone with the correct privileges gives them permission.
+They can rejoin only once you or someone with the correct privileges permits them.

 - Select the correct channel within Discord.